vidispine/hull-tutorials/dev-to/hull/02_setup/README.md

 ```bash
 $ helm dependency update
 ```

+to download the HULL chart from the GitHub hosted HelmChart repository:
 ```yaml
 Getting updates for unmanaged Helm repositories...
 ...Successfully got an update from the "https://vidispine.github.io/hull" chart repository